Tene21/Twitchcord/README.md

 		"webhook_url": "The path to the Discord webhook endpoint, starting with /api/webhooks/...", "internal_id": "The internal ID of the streamer, obtained by observing the URL of their stream thumbnails.
-Often just their username in lowercase, but has sometimes been observed to be different.", "user_id": "The numeric ID of the user", "accent_colour": "The colour to be used as the accent on the Discord message embed" }]
+Often just their username in lowercase, but has sometimes been observed to be different.", "user_id": "The numeric ID of the user", "accent_colour": "The colour to be used as the accent on the Discord message embed", "profile_image": "The filename of the user's profile image on the Twitch CDN" }]
 }
 ```